Sunnydreamrain/IndRNN_pytorch/README.md

 # Independently Recurrent Neural Networks
 This code is to implement the [IndRNN](https://arxiv.org/abs/1803.04831).
 It is based on Pytorch.
 For all the experiments used in the paper, please refer to the [one](https://github.com/Sunnydreamrain/IndRNN_Theano_Lasagne) using Theano and Lasagne.

+Code for the "Deep Independently Recurrent Neural Network (IndRNN)" with dense connections will come up shortly.

 `cuda_IndRNN_onlyrecurrent` is the CUDA version.
 It is much faster than the simple pytorch implementation.
 For the sequential MNIST example (length 784), it runs over `31` times faster.

 Please cite the following paper if you find it useful.